rkratt007/task-visualizer/README.md

 - The Chart is interactive and refresh every 10 seconds.
 - If you want to view the tasks just click the bar of the user on the chart
 - Currently you have the ablity to Edit and Delete Task records.
-- Hopefully later 12-02-2019 I will have the create form created and work.
+- Hopefully later 12-02-2019 I will have the create task form created and working.
 Currnetly the endpoint in the api is already built out.

 Note: This application was built in less then 2 days from scratch.
 So just remeber, that rome wasn't built in a day and if you want something perfect.
 You need more time for this.